Skip to content

 8. Production Hardening

 Your full stack is deployed: agent, MCP server, gateway, UI, and code execution sandbox.
 Everything works in development.
-This final module covers what it takes to run the stack in production -- secrets management, FIPS compliance, authentication, security policy, resource limits, and monitoring.
+This module covers what it takes to run the stack in production -- secrets management, FIPS compliance, authentication, security policy, resource limits, monitoring, and observability.

 FIPS compliance